Cocotutu2/Module-04---AI-in-Finance---Build-a-simple-Financial-News-Insight-Application/README.md

 # FinAI: AI Finance Assistant

 A prototype application that demonstrates the power of Large Language Models (LLMs) in the finance sector.
-This app provides a suite of tools for financial analysis, data visualization, and risk assessment, all powered by Google's Gemini API.
+This app provides a suite of tools for financial analysis, data visualization, and risk assessment, created by by Google's Gemini API.

 ## Features